 See the Important Safety and Product Information guide in the product box for product warnings and other important information.

 Replacing the Heart Rate Monitor Battery

-1 Use a small Phillips screwdriver to remove the four screws on the back of the module.
+- 1 Use a small Phillips screwdriver to remove the four screws on the back of the module. - 2 Remove the cover and battery.